Does your website feature a frequently asked questions (FAQ) page? How online users search for information has evolved.

 Whether your FAQ page has a dozen or 100 questions and answers, though, you should keep the answers concise by using the fewest number of words possible.

 Jump links can prove useful on an FAQ page.
 Also known as anchor links — not to be confused with anchor text links — they direct visitors to a specific area of the same web page on which they are published.

 Traditional links direct visitors to a different web page than that on which they are published.
 Jump links are unique because they take visitors to the same web page.

 In other words, jump links allow visitors to “jump” to a content section, such as a particular question.

 At the top of your FAQ page, create a navigation menu consisting of jump links to all its questions.
 You can create jump links by giving each question a unique id attribute and linking to those id attributes.

-For more information on how to create jump links, check out blog.hubspot.com/marketing/jump-link-same-page.
+For more information on how to create jump links, check out this article from Hubspot.
 Just remember to test your FAQ page’s jump links firsthand to ensure they function correctly.

 In this blog, for example, the table of contents create jump links.